karmasakshi/jet/README.md

   - As a convention, at the end of the constructor, set `this._loggerService.logComponentInitialization('<ClassName>');`
 - Update spec
 - Add a parent key in translations
+- Add a route to it in [app.routes.ts](./src/app/app.routes.ts)
+- If required, add an icon and link to it in [navigation-menu-items.constant.ts](./src/app/constants/navigation-menu-items.constant.ts)

 In the template, wrap the contents in: